260. Food Fights: Definitions Matter

 Rule #2: Be likable!
 It is a quality that goes along with rule #1, but it is more than that.
 The success of communication is not about the amount of information but it is about the quality of the interaction.
 Effective communication is first and foremost about connecting.
 The public needs to like the communicator, because if they do not, there will be no second date.
 Then, it is game over.
 The public will go with someone else.
 It is interesting to note that industries generally never have any popular celebrity to communicate for them, while activist organizations can pull actors, singers, models and other rich and famous to speak for them.
 The life background of celebrities often explains why they are on the side of activists.
 There are usually good reasons and they have nothing directly to do with the issue, but that is another story that I might tell in a future post.
 Any way, long story short: likable people win the communication war.

 Rule #3: Relax!
 What always strikes me is how Pavlovian communication often is.
 All it takes is a little attack, a little controversy and immediately, there comes the facts and science stuff again.
 Stay cool and think first if it is a battle worth being fought.
 Does it deserve a response?
-Most stuff on social media has a shelf life shorter than a mayfly.
+Most stuff on social media has a lifespan shorter than a mayfly.
 Choose your battles carefully and use your time and energy wisely.
 Often, silence is the most powerful weapon.
 Often, rabble rousing is just a way of getting visibility and get trendy by using you to do that very work, thanks to algorithms.
 Silence is kryptonite to people who crave attention.
 If a response is necessary, it is most powerful when it is short and concise.
 Repeating consistently the same message also works well.
 The message eventually gets through.
 No need for tangents.

 Rule #4: Be confident!
 You know your stuff and that must be crystal clear for the audience.
 You are the expert, but always be humble.
 The public must be the ones who conclude that you are indeed the expert.
 It is always much more powerful to let the audience conclude than trying to tell them what they should think.
 Actually, the latter will kill any authority you are trying to build.
 Haven’t we all had bosses who had to always tell they were the bosses every time there was a disagreement?
 See the similarity?
 Remember, you are cool and relaxed.
 That makes people feel comfortable.